alshaboti/CTFs/README.md

 - [CTF Katana](https://github.com/JohnHammond/ctf-katana) a list of tools with their use cases for CTF.
 - [GTFOBins](https://gtfobins.github.io/) is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.]
+- [CTF101](https://ctf101.org/): An entry level for CTF with excellent explanation of the basics.